Abdul-Aziz al-Khair: Career and political activism

-Al-Khair was born into a family of Syrian Alawite landowners during the Syrian Republic (1946–1963).
-The family settled around Latakia and is also present in Qardaha, the home village of the ruling Al-Assad Clan.
+Al-Khair was born into a family of Syrian Alawite during the Syrian Republic (1946–1963).
+The family is mainly present in Qardaha, the home village of the ruling Al-Assad Clan.
 He studied medicine at the University of Damascus from which he graduated in 1982.
 A part from other secular radical groups such as the Nationalist SSNP, Communism was popular among political activists from the Alawite minority.
 Having first joined the Ba'ath Party al-Khair became a member of the Syrian Communist Action (Labour) Party, which was founded in 1976 after the Ba'ath Party under the leadership of president Hafez al-Assad had co-opted several leftist, Marxist, and socialist groups in the National Progressive Front.